christianacca/static-web-apps-auth/README.md

 Notes:
 * Navigate to <http://localhost:4820/>
 * The front-end or api will automatically reload if you change any of their source files
+* To run the "no-library" demo app in the terminal 2 run instead: `npm run start:swa angular-swa-auth-nolib`

 ### VS Code